Last updated 21st October 2025

 To sign up follow this link.

-After our last PSO Networking Event and feedback from those that attended, we look forward to offering monthly Zoom drop-in sessions.
-This will be an opportunity for PSOs, and those who support parishes, to raise questions on anything safeguarding related.
+After a previous PSO Networking Event and feedback from those that attended, we started to offer monthly Zoom drop-in sessions for PSOs.
+After review and feedback, these sessions will now be open to all who have safgeuarding queries or wish to network with others, in regard to safeguarding.
 If there are particular discussion topics let us know beforehand.
 This is not a training session.

 The Church of England is committed to promoting a safe environment and culture across all Church Bodies for children, young people and vulnerable adults.